ejmastnak/ejmastnak.com/content/_index.md

 # Home

-This is Elijan J. Mastnak's personal website.
+This is Elijan J. Mastnak's website.

 **First time here?
 Here are links to:**